yuyehara/GEOG489/labs/lab1_instruction.md

 First, download data for this lab from [here](lab1_data/BldgModels10_0.exe), then click the **Download** botton.

 Then complete the exercise following the instruction [here](lab1_data/misc/Exercise1.pdf).
->**Tip**:You may want to download the exercise pdf in order to copy the text in it.
-The same as the following exercises.
+>**Tip**:You may want to download the exercise pdf in order to copy the text in it, as well as the following exercises.

 ***
 ##Creating and using models